 Australian Industry Group Representative

-Tracey Freeman is the Director of Freeman HR Pty Ltd, providing Human Resource Consulting services to predominantly manufacturing and construction industry clients since 2007.
+Tracey Freeman is the Director of Freeman HR Pty Ltd, providing Human Resource Consulting services to a wide variety of industry clients since 2007.
 Prior to this she was Human Resources Manager with Mainteck Services, IMB, and various HR Management positions within BHP Steel.
-She holds a Bachelor of Arts (Psychology/Industrial Relations) in addition to a variety of Leadership, Organisational Change and Work Health and Safety qualifications.
-Tracey is Treasurer of the Illawarra Industry Council for the Australian Industry Group, former Chair of the Illawarra Skills Shortage Taskforce, and member of the Illawarra Safety Taskforce within Australian Industry Group.
-She is Chair of Workplace Learning Illawarra, Shoalhaven and Southern Highlands.
+She holds a Bachelor of Arts (Psychology/Industrial Relations), is a Graduate of the Company Directors Course (GAICD), in addition to a variety of Leadership, Organisational Change and Work Health and Safety qualifications.
+Tracey is a former Treasurer of the Illawarra Industry Council and Illawarra Safety Taskforce for the Australian Industry Group, and former Chair of the Illawarra Skills Shortage Taskforce.
+She is Chair of Workplace Learning Illawarra, Shoalhaven, Southern Highlands and South Coast and a Director of Football South Coast.
 Tracey is also a former board member of South Coast Tourism and former Chair of Tourism Shellharbour.
-Tracey brings her experience across manufacturing, vocational education and tourism, coupled with strong community engagement and a belief in rehabilitation and education.
+Tracey brings her experience across manufacturing and construction, vocational education and tourism, coupled with strong community engagement and a belief in rehabilitation and education.